 These educational programs are aimed to meet the specific needs of your organization.
 A snake identification talk for an outdoor club, a snakebite treatment seminar for medical personnel- these are just a few of the specialized programs we can offer your group.
 In addition, all of the programs listed above are also available to adult organizations.

 Programs tailored to fit your needs!
-1 hour to all day!
+One hour to all day!

 Our programs are a unique experience and include more than just impressive reptiles -

-The main principles of our programs are tied into the Kentucky Core Content.
+The main principles of our programs are tied into Kentucky Core Content.